Transforming Customer Experience in Hospitality: A Leadership Approach

 1. Set the Stage Daily With Pre-Service Huddles

 Begin every shift with clarity: what success looks like, today’s focus, and how the team will deliver.
-A quick, focused huddle sets tone and energy with minimal time investment.
-Leaders who intentionally communicate prevent confusion and give employees a sense of purpose.
+A quick, focused huddle sets the tone and energy with minimal time investment.
+Leaders who communicate intentionally prevent confusion and give employees a sense of purpose.

 2. Be Visible and Present